 To integrate the large amounts of wind and solar energy safely into the existing grid, large battery systems will play an import role in Germany’s future energy infrastructure.
 These are well suited to providing control power to stabilize grid frequency.
-At present, a number of public and private initiatives in Germany are cooperating on the development of energy storage technologies.
-Several demonstration projects have been put in operation.
+At present, several demonstration and commercial projects have been put in operation.
 Companies can find a large pool of potential partners to optimize their technology and move it towards commercialization.
-Europe’s first commercial battery storage system went online in Germany in September 2014.
-The 5 megawatt lithium-ion unit is actively taking part in the primary frequency regulation market.
-Further privately financed projects are announced and in the pipeline.
+The year 2018 sees a pipeline of over 120 MW of large-scale battery projects.

 Testimonial TOTAL Deutschland GmbH

 Hans-Christian Gützkow, Geschäftsführer, TOTAL Deutschland GmbH | © TOTAL Deutschland GmbH/GTAI

 “Germany is paramount to Total as Europe’s largest energy market.
 Our chemical arm also has production sites on location in Germany, especially as a supplier for the automobile industry.
 And last but not least, Germany is an important location for the solar power branch of Total, Sunpower, in Germany’s position as the leading market in renewable energies.”
 (2014)